Migori Gold Project

 |Macalder Tailings||Measured||1.3||68||1.65||No cut-off|

-A recent scoping study investigated two base case scenarios (new vs used plant equipment) alongside a DCF analysis, examination of previous metallurgical test work and assessment of community and environmental factors.
-An early Mining Licence Application ("MLA) for processing the tailings has since been submitted to the Kenya government authorities.
+A scoping study investigated two base case scenarios (new vs used plant equipment) alongside a DCF analysis, examination of previous metallurgical test work and assessment of community and environmental factors.
+Mining Lease Application for processing the tailings has since been submitted to the Kenyan Government.

-Once the application for the license passes through, the Company will be able to continue the work it began at the licences earlier this decade.
+New prospecting licences have recently been granted for a period of three years, PL/2018/0202 and PL/2018/0203.
+The Company will now continue the work it began at the licences during the period to 2013.
 The work culminated with an initial 1.3 MMoz mineral resource under the JORC Code for the licences in 2012.
 It also found that gold recoveries of more than 90pc were achievable at a prospect called MK, while mineralisation at all prospects remains potentially open at depth and along strike of key higher-grade zones.

 The next stage will focus on drilling and will involve more work on the higher-grade areas and on expanding the resource.
 The next stages of exploration will aim to increase the size of the resource and its grade.